zhangchl007/acme-fitness-store/README.md

 ## Next Steps

-In this quickstart, you've deployed polyglot microservices to Azure Spring Cloud using Azure CLI.
+In this quickstart, you've deployed polyglot applications to Azure Spring Cloud using Azure CLI.
 You also configured VMware Tanzu components in the enterprise tier.
 To learn more about Azure Spring Cloud or VMware Tanzu components, go to: